ZahwaK05/C5_MFC4_Semi-adaptive-Synergetic-Two-way-Pseudoinverse-Learning-System/README.md

 1. **Forward PILAE Stack** — stacked pseudoinverse autoencoders extract structural features layer by layer
 2. **Sparse Weight Solver** — FISTA or ADMM regularises decoder weights for sparsity
 3. **Backward Learning** — labels are injected backwards to extract class-discriminative features
-4. **Feature Fusion + Classifier** — forward and backward features are concatenated, then a final pseudoinverse classifier is trained
+4. **Feature Fusion + Classifier** — forward features and backward features are concatenated, then a final pseudoinverse classifier is trained

 ---